-The ABB-ConocoPhillips solution The key breakthrough in the creation of a robust and useful process FTIR analytical solution for HFU monitoring and optimization came with the development of an accurate and precise pre-calibrated chemometric model for the required process variables (HF acid strength, water % and ASO %)
+The key breakthrough in the creation of a robust and useful process FTIR analytical solution for HFU monitoring and optimization came with the development of an accurate and precise pre-calibrated chemometric model for the required process variables (HF acid strength, water% and ASO%).

 The traditional laboratory reference techniques for these measurements are poor, and in contrast to the usual methods of analyzer calibration, do not provide a reliable basis for the development of a precise calibration model.
 Fortunately, the HF acid recycle stream is of relatively simple composition.
-This allowed ConocoPhillips to develop the required universal calibration model on the basis of a gravimetrically prepared calibration standard and run it in a laboratory scale pilot alkylation reactor under real-life process conditions - but without any olefin feed in order to maintain exact acid composition during the run.
+This allowed the development of the required universal calibration model on the basis of a gravimetrically prepared calibration standard run in a laboratory scale pilot alkylation reactor under real-life process conditions-but without any olefin feed, to maintain exact acid composition during the run.
+This method, pioneered by Connoco Phillips in the 1990's, yields a highly reliable pre-calibration for the ABB HF Alkylation analyzer, which is always supplied fully pre-calibrated without the need for any further on-site model development.